intel/rohd/README.md

 ## Contributing

 ROHD is under active development.
-If you're interested in contributing, have feedback, or found a bug, please see CONTRIBUTING.md.
+If you're interested in contributing, have feedback or a question, or found a bug, please see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Comparison with Alternatives
 There are a lot of options for developing hardware.
 This section briefly discusses popular alternatives to ROHD and some of their strengths and weaknesses.